<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2849132&amp;fmt=gif">

 Best fit: Enterprises that want segmentation and threat detection in one console, especially data center-heavy environments running on-premises and multicloud workloads.

-Consideration: Primary enforcement relies on host-based agents.
-OT/IoT environments with unmanaged devices require alternative approaches or supplemental tooling.
+Consideration: Guardicore's primary enforcement relies on host-based agents, so OT and IoT environments with unmanaged devices need supplemental tooling or alternative approaches.

 ColorTokens Xshield